A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Minimum distance estimators

 \section{Minimum distance estimators}

-In this section we discuss a regression model used in segmented image analysis, a MD estimator of the underlying parameters in the model and a fast computational algorithm.
-To be more precise we begin with some definitions and a model for image segmentation. \begin{Def} In digital imaging, a \textbf{pixel} is a physical point in a raster image.
-A collection of $MN$ pixels is denoted by \benn S = \{(i,j): 1\leq i \leq M, 1\leq j\leq N\}. \eenn where $M$ and $N$ are known positive integers. \end{Def} \noi An image, $Img$, is a map from $S$ to real line $\R$, which is expressed as an $M\times N$ matrix \benn Img := \left[
+In this section, we discuss; (1) a regression model used in the image segmentation analysis; (2) MD estimators of the underlying parameters in the model; and (3) a fast computational algorithm to obtain those estimators.
+To be more precise we begin with some definitions and a model for the image segmentation. \begin{Def} In digital imaging, a \textbf{pixel} is a physical point in a raster image.
+A collection of $MN$ pixels is denoted by \benn S = \{(i,j): 1\leq i \leq M, 1\leq j\leq N\}, \eenn where $M$ and $N$ are known positive integers. \end{Def} \noi An image, $Img$, is a map from $S$ to the real line $\R$ that is expressed as an $M\times N$ matrix \benn Img := \left[

-\right] \eenn where $g:\R^{2}\rightarrow \R^{D}$ and $g(i,j)$ denote the value of the image at the $(i,j)$th pixel.
+\right], \eenn where $g:\N^{2}\rightarrow \R^{D}$ and $g(i,j)$ denotes the value of the image at the $(i,j)$th pixel.
 Clearly, $Img=g(S)$.
-Here, $D$ denotes the number of channel.
+Here, $D$ denotes the number of channels.
 If $D=1$, the resultant output is a grayscale image while a color image that we commonly see corresponds to the case of $D=3$.
 This study considers grayscale images, i.e., $D=1$.
-Pixel values of the grayscale images represent the contrast which ranges from the darkest (black) to the brightest (white).
+Pixel values of the grayscale images represent the contrast that ranges from the darkest (black) to the brightest (white).